Buddy Rogers (wrestler)

 Buddy Rogers (born Herman Gustav Rohde Jr.; February 20, 1921 – June 26, 1992), better known by the ring name "Nature Boy" Buddy Rogers, was an American professional wrestler who was one of the biggest professional wrestling stars in the beginning of the television era.
 His performances influenced future professional wrestlers, including "Nature Boy" Ric Flair, who used Rogers's nickname, as well as his look, attitude and finishing hold, the figure-four leglock.
 He was also known for his rivalry with Lou Thesz, both in and out of the ring.

-Rogers was a fourteen-time world champion, notably holding the National Wrestling Alliance's NWA World's Heavyweight Championship and the World Wide Wrestling Federation's WWWF Championship; he is one of four men in history to have held both championships, along with Ric Flair, AJ Styles and Cody Rhodes.
+Rogers was a two-time world champion, notably holding the National Wrestling Alliance's NWA World's Heavyweight Championship and the World Wide Wrestling Federation's WWWF Championship; he is one of four men in history to have held both championships, along with Ric Flair, AJ Styles and Cody Rhodes.

 Early life

 Rogers was the son of Herman Gustav Rohde Sr., and Frieda Stech, both German immigrants.
 He grew up in Camden, New Jersey.
 He was athletic, and took up wrestling at age nine at the local YMCA, joining the Camden YMCA Wrestling League and winning its heavyweight championship.
 He served in the U.S. Navy and worked in a shipyard during World War II.
 Rogers also excelled in football, boxing, track and swimming, winning the YMCA's three-mile swimming championship in 1937.
 Rogers joined the Dale Brothers Circus as a wrestler at age 17.
 He later worked at a shipyard, and became a police officer.